polirritmico/lazy-local-patcher.nvim/README.md

 #### Before Lazy

-Before requiring or setting up Lazy in your `init.lua` require the plugin and run the `setup` function:
+Before requiring or setting up Lazy in your `init.lua`, require the plugin and run the `setup` function:

 ```lua